Programmatic Advertising vs Direct Buying

 3. Private Marketplace (PMP)

-Most commonly compared programmatic media buying channels are Display ads vs social media ads.
+The most commonly compared programmatic media buying channels are Display ads vs social media ads.
 Many even align paid social vs Display with paid social vs programmatic.
 Yes, both can be purchased programmatically and appear prominently in front of today’s potential customers.
-However, social platforms can have limited and inaccurate advertising opportunities by not being able to offer the real time bidding that you can find on other programmatic platforms.
+However, social platforms can have limited and inaccurate advertising opportunities by not being able to offer the real-time bidding that you can find on other programmatic platforms.